silvialohrmann/editorial/about.md

 Slow-paced, I had passed five out of twenty-four subjects before the pandemic.
 Then, due to home-office, I could dedicate myself to studying non-stop for almost two years.
 Today, I'm two subjects away from graduation.

-During quarantine, I also made the time to round up my writing of several years in three books.
+During quarantine, I also made the time to round up my writing of several years in two books.
 I had every intention of publishing them through Ingramspark, but chickened out and let them resting in the platform, a click away from reaching the world ☜(ˆ▽ˆ).

 This year, I reread them and decided to publish them as they were.
 That's why I built this blog, to reedit the texts for a future second edition of each.
 The books are:
 <div style="margin:auto;">